JackKelly/hypergrib/design.md

 }

 struct CoordLabels {
-  // We're using vectors (not BTreeSet) because the most performance-sensitive
+  // We're using `Vector` (not `BTreeSet`) because the most performance-sensitive
-  // part of the process is looking up a coord label given an interger index.
+  // part of the process is looking up a coord label given an integer index.
-  // And the only way to do that with a BTreeSet is to first iterate over the elements.
+  // And the only way to do that with a `BTreeSet` is to first iterate over the elements.
   init_time: Vec<Datetime>,
   ensemble_member: Vec<u16>,
   forecast_step: Vec<Timedelta>,